crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 This assignment is worth 5 points of your overall grade in the course.
 The rubric for the assignment is given below.

-* 1 points - Rule Based Classifier.
-* 1 points - Decision Tree Drawing.
+* 1 points - Create a rule based classifier
-* 1 points - Optimizing your Decision Tree and the Decision Tree diagram.
+* 1 points - Create a decision tree and a decision tree diagram
-* 1 points - Statistical Unigram Model.
+* 1 points - Implement a statistical unigram model
-* 1 points - Survey Questions.
+* 2 points - Answer the survey questions
-* Extra credit (1 point) - Reverse engineering the optimal Decision Tree as a rule based classifier.
+* Extra credit (1 point) - Reverse engineer the optimal decision tree as a rule based classifier.

 </div>
 </div>